pblottiere/PDAL/doc/stages/writers.las.rst

   UID reserved for the user [Default: Nil UID]

 compression
-  Set to "lazperf" or "laszip" to apply compression to the output, creating a LAZ file instead of an LAS file.  "lazperf" selects the LazPerf compressor and "laszip" (or "true") selects the LasZip compressor.
-PDAL must have been built with support for the requested compressor.
+  Set to "true" to apply compression to the output, creating a LAZ file instead of an LAS file.
+PDAL must be built with the `LAZperf`_ compressor when compression is requested or an error will occur.
+  For backward compatibility, the values "lazperf" and "laszip" are also accepted as synonyms for "true".
 [Default: "none"]

 scale_x, scale_y, scale_z
   Scale to be divided from the X, Y and Z nominal values, respectively, after